 Let’s start with July 29th, the day my dad dropped dead on the floor of my dining room and I was sitting on a beach in Florida, absolutely hammered off of rumrunners.

-7/27/18 – I was in Florida visiting my then-fiance Ryan.
-The “then-fiance” part is a whole other part of this story, which I’ll revisit in a later post.
+7/27/18 – I was in Florida visiting my then-fiance R. The “then-fiance” part is a whole other part of this story, which I’ll revisit in a later post.
 We were at Coco Beach with his sister and brother-in-law.
 I had begrudgingly left Baltimore two days prior, not wanting leave my dad in the care of my sister.
 He had been diagnosed with glioblastoma brain cancer two months before this and I had been handling all of the doctor’s appointments, treatment plans, insurance and bills by myself.
 My dad begged me to go to Florida for a few days, he said I needed a break.
 I know it upset him to see me so exhausted and stressed out over a situation he felt that he was responsible for.
 “Everything will be fine” he said over and over again.
 “I feel great.”
 I hugged him outside and left, turning around twice before I finally took myself to the airport.

 I sat in the front seat of the ambulance in a bikini and covered in tanning oil, still pretty wasted off of those rumrunners.
 I got sand all over the seat and apologized to the paramedic, a muscly man with tattoo sleeves and Oakley sunglasses.
-Ryan was in the back on a stretcher.
+R was in the back on a stretcher.

 “Hey, your stepdad is calling me,” he said through his pain.
 Weird, I thought.
 I checked my phone and saw I had a lot of missed calls.
 My first thought was that something happened to my little brother.
 He did run himself over with a golf cart once.